How could studying a masters degree online help me to transform my career?

 “I decided to undertake a postgraduate degree because I wanted to boost my existing finance qualifications to showcase my business experience.
 My masters has made me feel more confident and more able to think strategically.
 I now feel like I’ve got a whole toolkit of possibilities, so I can look at a situation and choose the right tools to build a solution.
 I’ve recently secured my dream job…my masters course has been a big contributory factor to my success.”

 2. You’ll be able to continue working while you learn

 One of the biggest benefits of online study is its flexibility.
-You’ll be able to study part-time whenever and wherever it suits you, meaning you’ll be able to achieve a masters degree in as little as two years while continuing to earn - making a difference when it comes to funding your studies.
+You’ll be able to study part-time around your existing commitments, meaning you’ll be able to achieve a masters degree in as little as two years while continuing to earn – making a difference when it comes to funding your studies.
 You’ll also be encouraged to draw on your experience and complete ‘real world’ workplace projects throughout your masters.
 This focus on vocational assessment means you’ll apply what you learn to real life straight away.
 This could have an immediate impact on your organisation, helping you to stand out when it comes to securing an internal promotion or strengthening your CV when it comes to clinching a sought-after external role.